SamarthGarge/30-Days-Of-DataScience/02_Basics of the Language & Git Basics/02_Basics of the Language & Git Basics.md

 - Explored how to declare and use variables effectively.
 - Set up Git for version control and pushed your first changes to GitHub.

-### 🚀 Next Steps
-In Day 3, we’ll dive into **If-else & loops** in Python.
-Stay consistent and keep practicing!

-Happy Learning! ✨